-How to choose a replacement antenna
+How to choose a replacement FM antenna for your car

 If you can tune in a station, gently take hold of the antenna near its base and jiggle it lightly back and forth.
 If the signal pops in and out, your antenna is not making firm contact with the body of the car.
 It may just need tightening, or it may be partially corroded and need replacing.

 Stock antennas may need to be replaced after only four to six years.
 They wear out faster if you live near the ocean, where the salty sea breezes can accelerate corrosion.
-We recommend replacing the antenna only when the mast is obviously rusted or broken.
+Generally, most people will only need to replace the antenna if the mast is obviously rusted or broken.

 If you want the convenience and security of a motorized antenna, which automatically raises and lowers the mast, we have models to fit most vehicles.
 However, a motorized model won't improve reception unless the original antenna has gone bad.